-Student loan consolidation is the process of taking multiple outstanding loans and reorganizing them into one monthly payment.
+Student loan consolidation is the process of taking multiple outstanding loans and reorganizing them into a single loan with one monthly payment.
 Consolidation loans like the Stafford Loans, for example, can help make this possible with Direct and Federal Family Education Loan (FFEL) consolidation programs.

 - You have just one check to write each month and just one repayment plan to track.

-- You lock in a fixed interest rate that takes the sweat out of variable-rate loans.
-When interest rates are low, consolidating loans can save a great deal of money.
+- When interest rates are low, consolidating loans can save a great deal of money.

-- You can extend your repayment timetable from 10 years up to 30 years, depending on the size of your debt, so you can shrink your monthly payments.
+- You can extend your repayment timetable from 10 years up to 30 years, depending on the size of your debt, to shrink your monthly payments.
 A consolidation loan may lower your monthly loan payments by as much as 40 percent.

 When is consolidation a bad idea?

 If you have only a couple more years or a few thousand more dollars to go till you pay off your student loans, consolidation is probably more hassle than it’s worth.

 Switching to a new lending institution might eliminate any benefits you’ve earned, like lower interest rates for on-time payments over the years.
 Plus, consolidating could make it impossible for you to have a Perkins Loan forgiven or reduced.
 If you can handle your monthly loan payment as is, carefully investigate how consolidating will change the total amount you’re expected to repay.

 The following types of loans are eligible for consolidation:

 - Subsidized Federal Stafford Loans